youngjoon-lee/me/archlinux-installation-guide/README.md

 Reference: [here](https://wiki.archlinux.org/index.php/Installation_guide#Pre-installation) and [here](https://withjeon.com/2017/11/07/arch-linux-install-guide/)

 Reboot with USB drive.
-Press `alt` on rebooting and select the USB drive.
+Press `alt` on rebooting and select the USB drive if you are using Macbook.

+NOTE: If you're using the nVidia graphic card, the terminal prompt will be too tiny.
+In this case, you need to pass the kernel parameter `nomodeset` to disable the KMS.
+Please `e` when the boot menu shows up and add `nomodeset` at the end of the existing kernel parameters.
+See [this](https://wiki.archlinux.org/index.php/kernel_mode_setting#Disabling_modesetting) and [this](https://wiki.archlinux.org/index.php/Kernel_parameters#Syslinux).

 ### Verify the boot mode